Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 >     println("Current time: " + new Date)
 >                                    ^

-In other words, the compiler that compiles the body of the action doesn't see anything that's outside that body.
-Your editor, e.g. IntelliJ, may not indicate this problem, as it doesn't have any idea that we are calling a special macro.
+In other words, the compiler that compiles the body of the action does not see anything that's outside that body.
+Your editor, e.g. IntelliJ, may not indicate this problem, as it does not have any idea that we are calling a special macro.
 To make the above work, put the import inside the body:

 ```scala
 val act1 = Action.apply[S] { universe =>